-Don't fight those pallets and damage most of the boards!
-There's a trick to dismantling pallets using simple items you already have!
-If you've got a hammer and plank, you're ready to go!
+Don’t fight those pallets and damage most of the boards!
+There’s a trick to dismantling pallets using simple items you already have!
+If you’ve got a hammer and plank, you’re ready to go, no need to buy a pallet buster!
 Learn how to Easily Dismantle Wooden Pallets using Hammer & Plank in the attached video!

 A friend sent us this video on how to quickly dismantle a pallet using a simple hammer and a plank without breaking the planks of the pallet.
 He tried this method and confirmed that this method is one of the best!
 He was able to avoid breaking all the planks of the pallets!.
 The best part is that you don’t need any expensive, specialty tools to do this.
 You only need what you’ve already got lying around in your garage or shed!
 Here are the explanations before the video: